mgielda/android_mars_zx3/doc/source/introduction.rst

 Java
 ~~~~

 The Java JDK 1.6 is required for Android compilation.
 Oracle JDK 1.6 installer might not be available in your system's package manager.
-In this case, get latest version of Java SE Development Kit from `Oracle website <http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html>`_.
-In the file list accept license and download .bin file for your system (Linux x86 or Linux x86).
+In this case, get the latest version of the Java SE Development Kit from the `Oracle website <http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html>`_.
+In the file list accept the license and download the ``.bin`` file for your system (Linux x86 or Linux x86).
 This step requires logging in.

-Instructions to install package named ``jdk-6u45-linux-x64.bin`` and downloaded to ``~/downloads`` directory are:
+Instructions to install the package named ``jdk-6u45-linux-x64.bin`` downloaded to the ``~/downloads`` directory are:

 .. code-block:: bash